 Its piston powered single engine (Continental IO-520-F or IO-550-Bon) produces 300hp and drives a three-bladed propeller.
-The smallest aircraft in the fleet, it is durable and reliable, with a good takeoff performance from the short and rough bush airstrips used by MAF.
+One of the smallest aircraft in the fleet, it is durable and reliable, with a good takeoff performance from the short and rough bush airstrips used by MAF.

-Flint tanks at the end of the wings add an extra 55 litres to each of the two fuel tanks, giving two hours of extra range, and making a total endurance for normal operations of eight hours.
+Flint tanks at the end of the wings add an extra 55 litres to each of the 2 fuel tanks, giving 2 hours of extra range, and making a total endurance for normal operations of 8 hours.

-Space taken by the flint tanks leaves limited room for luggage.
-A large cargo pod installed underneath the plane compensates for the space lost, and allows more freight to be carried.
+A large cargo pod installed underneath the plane allows more freight to be carried.

 Bulky and heavy cargo is loaded easily through the large double door at the rear.
 During medical emergency flights, this large door allows patients on a stretcher to be loaded and transported to hospital.